Fire and rescue services

 More information:

-You may need a valid yellow fever vaccination certificate to enter Nigeria.
-Some airlines may want to see one when you leave.
+You'll need a valid yellow fever vaccination certificate to enter Nigeria.
+Some airlines may want to see your vaccination certificate prior to boarding your flight to Nigeria.

 Find out about returning to Australia after exposure to yellow fever.